-Moreover, the applicant's selection of recommenders is itself an indication of capacity to exercise good judgment.
+Moreover, the applicant's selection of recommenders indicates capacity to exercise good judgment.
 We strongly encourage applicants to submit letters through the CAS Letter of Recommendation Service.
 Alternatively, letters may be submitted by the applicant or author directly to the Office of Admissions.
-In such cases, candidates should use the Brooklyn Law School Faculty Recommendation Form, available here or on our website.
+In such cases, candidates should use the Brooklyn Law School Faculty Recommendation Form, available here.